slim-demo/web_monitor/readme.md

 This script is to monitor the number of httpd process that are running.
 This script has the following logic

-  * If the number is less than 10 processes, then print out “[LOW] Web Server OK!”
+  * If the number is less than 10 processes, then it will print out “[LOW] Web Server OK!”
-  * If greater than 20 processes, then print out “[HIGH] Web Server Working hard!”
+  * If greater than 20 processes, then it will print out “[HIGH] Web Server Working hard!”
-  * If greater than 100 processes, then print out “[CRITICAL] Web Server under heavy load, restart required”
+  * If greater than 100 processes, then it will print out “[CRITICAL] Web Server under heavy load, restart required”

-Additionally it will restart the httpd service if the server is Critical.
+Additionally it will restart the httpd service if the server is **Critical**.
 The script was tested for RHEL 7.1 but can be used on other linuxes with small modifications.

 ---